Lin Yan

+Lin Yan (born 1982) is a Chinese television and film director from Beijing and a graduate of the Beijing Film Academy.
+After early work as an executive director, mainly with Teng Huatao, she made her solo directorial debut in 2014.
+She has since directed several successful dramas, including Where Are We Going, Dad?, Grow Up, My PE Teacher, She and Her Perfect Husband, and The Islands.
+Lin Yan has received multiple awards, including the Golden Angel Award for Best New Director.

-Early life
+Early life and career

 Lin Yan, Han Chinese, was born in Beijing.
-She is a female director from mainland China and graduated from the Directing Department of Beijing Film Academy.
+She is a director from mainland China and a graduate of the Directing Department of Beijing Film Academy.

 1990s and 2000s

-She worked in the industry since the 90s and became more leading direction role in 2007 while working for director Teng Huatao (滕华涛) until 2014.
+She had been working in the industry since the 1990s and had assumed leading roles in 2007 while working for director Teng Huatao (滕华涛) until 2014.

-Directorial Debut (2014)
+Directorial debut (2014)

-Her first film directed independently was 0.5 Diors (屌丝日记) and she worked on the reality series Where Are We Going, Dad? (爸爸去哪儿).
+Her first film directed independently was 0.5 Diors (屌丝日记), and she worked on the reality series Where Are We Going, Dad? (爸爸去哪儿).